TheOlajide/Data-Analytics/README.md

 ---

 In the initial phase, the following tasks were performed:

-1.Data loading in excel and inspection
+1. Data loading in excel and inspection
-2.Data loading into PowerBi
+2. Data loading into PowerBi
-3.Transforming data in PowerBi
+3. Transforming data in PowerBi
-4.Handling missing values, error values, white or trailing spaces, incorrect column data types.
+4. Handling missing values, error values, white or trailing spaces, incorrect column data types.
-5.Data cleaning and formatting
+5. Data cleaning and formatting

 ### Exploratory Data Analysis
 ---